johnaedo/cop3223c-livecoding/README.md

 You're welcome to use this code however you'd like.
 Fork it, clone it, make it your own.
 Use it to further your learning of the C language.
 ### License
 This repository is licened with the Creative Commons License.
 It may be copied, distributed, and modified, but please attribute me, John Aedo, as the original author.
+### Caveats
+This code might not work.
+Compile and run at your own risk.